cieljaune/angular-firebase-auth0/README.md

 1. Install node
 1. run npm install -g serve
+1. complete auth0-variables.js with your keys
+1. configure your Auth0, manage your Application, set Addon : Firebase
 1. run serve in the directory of this project.

 Go to [http://localhost:3000](http://localhost:3000) and you'll see the app running :).